WDIN

 WDIN (102.9 FM), branded on-air as Dimension 103, is a radio station broadcasting a Spanish variety format.
 It is licensed to Camuy, Puerto Rico, and it serves the Puerto Rico area.

 The station is owned by Isabel Ruiz Rodriguez, through licensee Northcoast Broadcasters, Inc.

-The station is relayed through booster stations, WDIN-FM2 in Mayaguez and WDIN-FM3 in Yauco, both operating at 102.9 FM.
+The station is relayed through booster stations, WDIN-FM1 in Caguas, WDIN-FM2 in Mayaguez and WDIN-FM3 in Yauco, both operating at 102.9 FM.

 History

 The station went on the air as WCHQ-FM on October 2, 1968.
 It is remembered for its "HQ-103" moniker.
 On October 10, 1997, the station changed its call sign to the current WDIN.